advancedtelematic/quickcheck-state-machine/README.md

     simple
     [example](https://github.com/advancedtelematic/quickcheck-state-machine/blob/master/example/src/DieHard.hs) of
-    a specification where we use the sequential property to find a solution (counter example) to a puzzle from an action movie.
+    a specification where we use the sequential property to find a solution (counterexample) to a puzzle from an action movie.
 Note that this example has no meaningful semantics, we merely model-check.
 It might be helpful to compare the solution to the
     Hedgehog